Chellsie Memmel: Early life

+Gymnastics career

 2003

 Memmel became a senior international elite gymnast in 2003.
 She placed third at the National Podium Meet and the American Classic, and was invited to compete at the Pacific Challenge, a three-country tournament with Canada and Australia.
 At that competition, she won the all-around.

 At the 2003 U.S. National Championships, Memmel was coming off of a hamstring injury that had limited her training time.
-She made mistakes during her floor exercise routine and placed tenth in the all-around.
+She made mistakes during her floor exercise routine on both days and placed tenth in the all-around.
 At a national team selection camp several weeks later, she was chosen to compete at the Pan American Games, but not at the World Championships.

 She won four medals at the Pan American Games, including gold in the all-around and on the uneven bars.
 During this time, the gymnasts who had been chosen for the World Championships team were dealing with injuries and illnesses: Annia Hatch tore her ACL, Ashley Postell had the flu, and Courtney Kupets tore her Achilles tendon.
 Memmel was an alternate to the World Championships, along with Samantha Sheehan and Terin Humphrey, and National Team Coordinator Márta Károlyi chose her and Humphrey to step in and compete.
 Memmel flew from the Pan American Games in Santo Domingo directly to the World Championships in Anaheim, California.

 Memmel led the American team in the preliminary round at Worlds, qualifying to the all-around final in second place, and first among her teammates.
 In the team finals, she was the only American to compete on every event, and had the highest all-around score.
 The U.S. finished on top, winning the country's first team gold medal at the World Championships, despite competing with only five gymnasts instead of six.
+In the all-around final, she finished in eighth place.

 In the event finals, Memmel became a world champion on the uneven bars, tying with teammate Hollie Vise.
+She also placed sixth on the balance beam after falling on her Arabian.

 2004

 In 2004, Memmel competed at the American Cup and placed third, behind U.S. teammates Carly Patterson and Courtney McCool.
-During a national team training camp in April, she broke a metatarsal bone in her foot while training a piked Barani on balance beam, and she was unable to compete at the National Championships or the Olympic Trials.
+During a national team training camp in April, she broke a metatarsal bone in her foot and she was unable to compete at the National Championships or the Olympic Trials.
 She petitioned for a chance to compete at the Olympic team selection camp and was ultimately named as an alternate to the U.S. team for the 2004 Olympics.
 Later in the year, Memmel won the uneven bars title at the 2004 World Cup Final.